MahmoudHH1/MahmoudHH1/README.md

 ## 💫 About Me

-I'm a passionate **Junior Computer Science Engineering Student** at the German University in Cairo (GUC), dedicated to turning innovative ideas into reality through code.
+I'm a passionate **Senior Computer Science Engineering Student** at the German University in Cairo (GUC), dedicated to turning innovative ideas into reality through code.
 My journey in tech is driven by curiosity and a desire to make a meaningful impact.

 ### What I'm Up To